What affects your credit scores?

 Read on to learn about what does and doesn’t impact your credit scores.

-There are a few different factors that affect your credit scores:
+There are a few factors that affect your credit scores:

 - Payment history